FaturHaan/music-app/README.md

 ## ✨ Key Features

 - 🎧 **Unified Library**: Play local audio files or stream online music seamlessly from a single unified player interface.
-- 🌐 **Multi-Source Search & Aggregation**: Discover and stream music from multiple platforms (Jamendo, YouTube, iTunes).
+- 🌐 **Multi-Source Search & Aggregation**: Discover and stream music from multiple platforms (SoundCloud, iTunes).
 Features smart deduplication so you only see the best version of each track.
 - 🎤 **Live Lyrics**: Synchronized and static lyrics support.
 Uses in-memory caching and intelligent fallback APIs (`lyrics.ovh` & `lyrist.vercel.app`) for maximum reliability.
-- 💾 **Smart Caching**: YouTube stream URLs are intelligently cached with 5-hour expiration logic to minimize network requests and optimize performance.
+- 💾 **Smart Caching**: Stream URLs are intelligently cached with 5-hour expiration logic to minimize network requests and optimize performance.
 - 🗂️ **Playlist & Favorites Management**: Create custom playlists, mark tracks as favorites, and persist online songs automatically to your local SQLite database for offline cataloging.
 - 🎨 **Dynamic UI/UX**: State-of-the-art "glassmorphism" design, dynamic genre discovery cards, robust state handling, and persistent user preferences.
 - 🛡️ **Robust Error Handling**: Graceful error recovery for playback and network issues, keeping the user informed without breaking the experience.